Skip to content

 @Test

-public void calculateSeats2() {
+public void calculSieges2() {

-// verify the results (seats, votes, eliminate)
+// we check the results (seats, votes, eliminates)

 // temporary